Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Modesto, California Ranked
+Top Grease Trap Cleaning Companies in Modesto, California Ranked

 For restaurant owners and food service operators in Modesto, managing fats, oils, and grease (FOG) is a critical operational and regulatory responsibility.
 Proper grease interceptor maintenance is not just about avoiding clogs; it's a legal requirement enforced by the City of Modesto's Environmental Compliance Section (ECS) to protect the local sewer system from costly blockages and environmental damage.
 A proactive approach to grease trap service, combining regular professional cleaning with diligent in-house practices, is the most effective way to ensure compliance, avoid penalties, and control long-term costs.
 This guide outlines the specific rules for Modesto businesses and provides actionable strategies for maintaining an efficient and compliant kitchen.